Bordertown (Finnish TV series): Overview

 Detective inspector Kari Sorjonen is one of the most respected officers at the National Bureau of Investigation (NBI) in Finland when his wife barely survives brain cancer.
 Sorjonen is a high-functioning autistic and exhibits traits related to savantism.
 The character is based on British writer Daniel Tammet and also resembles an 'everyman'-type Sherlock Holmes.

 Sorjonen takes a new job, initially leading SECRI, the Serious Crime Unit, in the city of Lappeenranta, South Karelia, Finland.
-He moves his family to the town near the border with Russia for a more peaceful life.
+He moves his family to the city near the border with Russia for a more peaceful life.
 Things turn out to be less than calm there, however.
 Interwoven with casework from SECRI, Sorjonen attempts to be a devoted husband to a wife recovering from a health scare, as well as a devoted father to a daughter.
 His work often takes precedence over family concerns, something his wife and daughter wrestle with throughout the series.
 Although singularly focused on his investigations, Sorjonen clearly has a closeness not only with his family but also with the other team members of SECRI, especially Niko, Lena, and H. P.